catamphetamine/imageboard/README.md

 ... the other threads ...
 ```

-Now, print the first five comments of the thread:
+Now, add the code that prints the first five comments of a certain thread:

 ```js
 import { getCommentText } from 'imageboard'